 Novelists, here are some blogs that will help you begin, organize and revise your novel.
-Special thanks to our faculty for the insights, especially K.L.Going and Clara Gillow Clark, co-faculty for our Novel Beginnings workshop.
+Special thanks to our faculty for the insights, especially K.L.Going and Clara Gillow Clark, co-faculty for our Crafting a Successful Beginning for Your Novel workshop.

 2 Writing Teachers Talk About Giving Your Novel a Great Start